ISO 45001 CERTIFICATION: Consultants in India

 ISO 45001:2018 is an ISO standard for management systems of occupational safety and health (OH&S), published in March 2018.
 The goal of ISO 45001 is the reduction of occupational injuries and diseases.

-The standard is based on OHSAS 18001, labor standards, conventions, and guidelines of the International Labour Organization, and national standards.
+The standard is based on OHSAS 18001, labour standards, conventions, and guidelines of the International Labour Organization, and national standards.

 ISO 45001:2018 is applicable to any organization that wishes to establish, implement and maintain an OH&S management system to improve occupational health and safety, eliminate hazards and minimizes OH&S risks (including system deficiencies), takes advantage of OH&S opportunities, and addresses OH&S management system nonconformities associated with its activities.

-ISO 45001:2018 helps an organization to achieve the intended outcomes of its OH&S management system.
+ISO 45001 Certification helps an organization to achieve the intended outcomes of its OH&S management system.
 Consistent with the organization’s OH&S policy, the intended outcomes of an OH&S management system include:

 - continual improvement of OH&S performance.

-- fulfillment of legal requirements and other requirements,
+- fulfilment of legal requirements and other requirements,

 - achievement of OH&S objectives.